 All the stations have been extensively trialled, however sometimes we find that candidates do something that is not on the mark sheet.

-• Please let and invigilator know as soon as you can, they will ask a staff member a decision can be made and all examiners can be informed.
+Please let and invigilator know as soon as you can, they will alert a staff member for further investigation.

 After the exam